The Life of Joseph Pilates

 Pilates wrote 2 books, Return to Life Through Contrology and Your Health.
 He was a prolific inventor of exercise equipment and rehabilitation aparatus with over 20 patents.
 As a testament to his total belief in his method, Joe Pilates exercised rigorously until shortly before his death.

 He died in New York in 1967.
 There are reports that he died of smoke inhalation from a fire.
-But those who were there at the time such as Mary confirm that he died of his cigar smoking habit, and that a fire did occur in a storage room before his death but had nothing to do with his demise.
+But those who were there at the time such as Mary confirm that he died of his cigar smoking habit a year after a fire that occured in a storage room.
+This fire had nothing to do with his death.
 The New York Times obituary read, "...a white-maned lion with steel blue eyes (one was glass from a boxing mishap), and mahagony skin, and as limber in his 80's as a teenager."

 He always knew that his exercise method would someday become a worldwide sensation.
-He stated it in one of his books.
-Two days before his death he repeated it to his lawyer.
+He stated it in one of his books, and two days before his death repeated it to his lawyer.